sematext/docs/docs/monitoring/spm-faq.md

 sudo bash /opt/spm/bin/spm-remove-application.sh 11111111-1111-1111-1111-111111111111
 ```

-### Can I disable SPM agent without uninstalling the Sematext Agent?
+### Can I disable Sematext Agent without uninstalling it?

 Yes, just find its .properties file in
 `/opt/spm/spm-monitor/conf` and add to it: